 Accessibility of the Cathedral

 Wheelchair access is available at the South door and ramps are placed within the Cathedral building at strategic points.
-There are some parking spaces suitable for blue badge holders on the street in front of the Cathedral.
-Additionally, there are disabled spaces in the St Martins House car park which may be available with prior arrangement.
+There are parking spaces available for blue badge holders on Applegate, immediately behind St Martins House.

-Disabled toilet facilities are available within the Cathedral.
-St Martins House and, when it is open, the Guildhall, both of which are next to the Cathedral, also have disabled toilet facilities.
+Disabled toilet facilities are available within St Martins House and, when it is open, the Guildhall, both of which are next to the Cathedral.